greenm01/vb4x/docs/vb4x_specs.md

 ## 5\.2 Task Force Assignment

-All of a player’s fleets arriving at a star system in the same turn, and fleets already located in said system, are joined together into a single Task Force when battle commences between two or more enemies.
+All of a player’s fleets arriving at a star system in the same turn, and fleets already located in said system, are joined together into a single Task Force when battle commences.
 Fleets are temporarily disbanded and their collective squadrons fight under the Task Force as a monolith.

 Task Forces assume the highest ROE of any fleet in their force.

 Fighter squadrons join their player's respective Task Force as independent squadrons.
-Hostile carriers deploy their own fighter squadrons in a similar fashion.
+Carriers deploy their fighter squadrons in a similar fashion.

-Fleets that are cloaked, and remain undetected, may continue traveling in hyperspace through a contested star system.
+Fleets that are cloaked, and remain undetected, may continue traveling through jump laned in a contested star system.
 Otherwise the fleet will join their player's respective Task Force for battle.

-Starbases, Orbital Shipyards, Merchant Marine Ships, and Troop Transports are screened behind the Task Force during combat operations and do not take damage.
+Starbases, Orbital Shipyards, Merchant Marine Ships, and Troop Transports are screened behind the Task Force during combat operations and do not engage.

 ## 5\.3 Retreat